Jessecar96/SteamDesktopAuthenticator/README.md

 ## Troubleshooting
 - **Trade confirmation list is completely blank**
- - Re-login into your account via the main form
+ - Refresh your account's session via the main form

 If your problem doesn't appear on the list or none of the solutions worked, submit an issue on the issue tracker.
 When posting logs in an issue, please upload it to some site like [Pastebin](http://www.pastebin.com).